Aspect ratio (image): Previous and currently used aspect ratios

 Circle-Vision 360° developed by the Walt Disney Company in 1955 for use in Disneyland.
-Uses nine 4:3 35 mm projectors to show an image that completely surrounds the viewer.
+Uses nine 4:3 35 mm projectors to show an image that surrounds the viewer.
 Used in subsequent Disney theme parks and other past applications.

 Aspect ratio releases

 Original aspect ratio (OAR)

-Original Aspect Ratio (OAR) is a home cinema term for the aspect ratio or dimensions in which a film or visual production was produced, as envisioned by the people involved in the creation of the work.
+Original Aspect Ratio (OAR) is a home theater term for the aspect ratio or dimensions in which a film or visual production was produced, as envisioned by the people involved in the creation of the work.
 As an example, the film Gladiator was released to theaters in the 2.40:1 aspect ratio.
-It was filmed in Super 35 and, in addition to being presented in cinemas and television in the Original Aspect Ratio (OAR) of 2.40:1, it was also broadcast without the matte, altering the aspect ratio to the television standard of 1.33:1.
+It was filmed in Super 35 and, in addition to being presented in theaters and television in the Original Aspect Ratio (OAR) of 2.40:1, it was also broadcast without the matte, altering the aspect ratio to the television standard of 1.33:1.
 Because of the varied ways in which films are shot, IAR (Intended Aspect Ratio) is a more appropriate term, but is rarely used.

 Modified aspect ratio (MAR)

-Modified Aspect Ratio (MAR) is a home cinema term for the aspect ratio or dimensions in which a film was modified to fit a specific type of screen, as opposed to original aspect ratio.
+Modified Aspect Ratio (MAR) is a home theater term for the aspect ratio or dimensions in which a film was modified to fit a specific type of screen, as opposed to original aspect ratio.
 Modified aspect ratios are usually either 1.33:1 (historically), or (with the advent of widescreen television sets) 1.43:1 aspect ratio.
 1.33:1 was the modified aspect ratio used historically on 4:3 broadcast television and home videotape formats such as VHS and Beta.
 A modified aspect ratio transfer is achieved by means of pan and scan or EAR (Expanded Aspect Ratio)/open matte, the latter meaning removing the cinematic matte from a 2.40:1 film to open up the full 1.33:1 frame or from 2.40:1 to 1.43:1 in IMAX.
 Another name for it is rescaled aspect ratio.